carpenike/rvc2hass/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Credit

+Many thanks to the creators of the now unmaintained [CoachProxy](https://coachproxy.com/) for the initial code.

+Also thanks to [eRVin](https://myervin.com/) for the guidance on determining where the Entegra devices are on the RV-C network